 2) A copy of the property’s legal description.

-3) If proposing a partial encumbrance, then a copy of the legal description for the part of the property that will be restricted as Exhibit B to the restrictive covenant and a Specific Purpose Survey, Boundary Survey or Sketch and Description of the restricted area, as defined under Chapter 5J-17, F.A.C. and prepared using the minimum technical standards (MTS) that includes four corners of the restricted area labeled with the State Plane Coordinates (SPC) system or geographical coordinates.
+3) If proposing a partial encumbrance, then a copy of the legal description for the part of the property that will be restricted as Exhibit B to the restrictive covenant and a Specific Purpose Survey, Boundary Survey or Sketch and Description of the restricted area, as defined under Chapter 5J-17, F.A.C. and prepared using the minimum technical standards (MTS) that includes all corners of the restricted area labeled with the State Plane Coordinates (SPC) system or geographical coordinates.

 3) An Ownership and Encumbrance Report, Title Insurance Commitment or Title Insurance Policy that reflects all parties having an interest in the Property, including owners, lienors or easement holders.
 The search should normally commence with the instrument constituting the root of title under the Marketable Record Title Act (MRTA) (evidence of title that is at least 30 years old) and should include a review of all subsequently recorded instruments that are not eliminated by MRTA.